General SEO

 On the other hand, any small change to Google’s algorithm can send ripples through the site.
 So, the traffic values usually fluctuate between two extremes, which is something you should consider when making an enterprise SEO strategy.

-7 Key enterprise SEO metrics
+7 Key Enterprise SEO metrics

 When talking about website factors, they are generally similar for smaller and bigger websites.
 In the end, as an SEO expert, your job is to generate traffic and revenues for a company regardless of size.